Connect with others who understand.

 What Happens if You Miss a Dose of Hydroxychloroquine?

 MyLupusTeam members have asked about the effects of missing one or more doses of hydroxychloroquine.
-One member asked, “I take two 200-mg tablets of Plaquenil per day.
+One member asked, “I take two 200-milligram tablets of Plaquenil per day.
 I’ve missed some lately due to being overtired and running around after a 3-year-old.
 I have some off symptoms now, and I’m wondering if they’re related to missing the tablets.
 What happens if you miss a dose of Plaquenil?”

 Other members replied: